pingcap/blog/tidb-cloud-managed-sql-at-scale-on-aws-and-gcp.md

 title: 'TiDB Cloud: Managed SQL at Scale on AWS and GCP'
 author: [Ken Liu]
 date: 2020-08-20
-summary: This post introduces in detail the features of TiDB Cloud - the fully managed, horizontal scaling, cloud-native, distributed SQL database in the cloud.
+summary: This post introduces in detail the features of TiDB Cloud - the fully managed, horizontally scaling, cloud-native, distributed SQL database in the cloud.
 tags: ['TiDB Cloud', 'Cloud', 'HTAP']
 categories: ['Engineering']
 image: /images/blog/tidb-cloud-features.png